-- 13.1 There are limited opportunities for larger scale infill development within the conservation areas, but sensitive enhancement schemes that sustain or enhance the local distinctiveness may come forward which can help to improve the quality of the local environment. - 13.2 If the special interest of the conservation areas is to be protected in the future, development should only be allowed where it will fit in with the existing historic form of development; where it does not impinge on the setting of historic buildings; and where is does not result in the loss of important green open space.
+- 13.1 There are no specifically identified sites for development within the Conservation Area, but sensitive enhancement schemes that sustain or enhance the local distinctiveness can help to improve the quality of the local environment. - 13.2 If the special interest of the Conservation Area is to be protected in the future, development should only be allowed where it will fit in with the existing historic form of development; where it does not impinge on the setting of historic buildings; and where is does not result in the loss of important green open space.